Center Line High School: History

 Center Line High School was founded in 1955 following the conversion of Busch High School to a middle school.
 The school was a member of the Macomb-Oakland Conference until it disbanded in 1996 and subsequently joined the Macomb Area Conference.

 Academy Model

-Center Line High School has a unique educational model consisting of three academies designed according to the National Standards of Practice for Career Academies: Freshman Academy, Health and Human Services Academy, and Industry, Technology, and Innovation Academy.
+Center Line High School has an educational model consisting of three academies designed according to the National Standards of Practice for Career Academies: Freshman Academy, Health and Human Services Academy, and Industry, Technology, and Innovation Academy.
 Students enroll in core classes and specialize by taking elective classes within the academy that best suits their career interests.
 Students may enroll in electives from other academies should they desire.
 The end state of the academies is that each graduate of Center Line High School finishes with some college credit or an industry-recognized certification.

 Freshman Academy

 The Freshman Academy aims to provide a supportive environment for freshman students as they transition from middle school students to high school students.
 Freshman students are all located within the same wing of the building with classrooms dedicated to core freshman courses.
 Students receive support from teachers and staff within a small, student-focused learning community.
 Students within the freshman academy choose to move onto either the Health and Human Services Academy or the Industry, Technology, and Innovation Academy contingent upon their identified strengths and interests.